 The H. Milton Stewart School of Industrial and Systems Engineering (ISyE) at the Georgia Institute of Technology in Atlanta, Georgia, invites applications for multiple named Postdoctoral Fellow positions.
-Applicants from all research areas will be considered, including advanced manufacturing; analytics and machine learning; applied probability and simulation; data science and statistics; economic decision analysis; energy and sustainable systems; health and humanitarian systems; optimization; supply chain engineering; and system informatics and control.
+Applicants from all research areas will be considered.

 Successful candidates will be expected to perform independent research at the cutting edge of their field in collaboration with a faculty mentor within the school.
-Candidates will be evaluated on their academic accomplishments, the strength of their research proposal, and their potential for faculty careers that will contribute to diversity and equal opportunity through their teaching, research, and service.
+Candidates will be evaluated on their academic accomplishments and the strength of their research proposal.
+In addition, successful candidates should demonstrate a commitment to building an academic career that will contribute to diversity and equal opportunity through their research, teaching, and service.
 The mentor's potential to work productively with the candidate and their commitment to equity and diversity in higher education will also be considered.

 Applicants should submit: